meteatamel/amathus/README.md

 # Amathus

-Amathus is a RSS reader and transformer.
-Written in ASP.NET Core Web and deploy to Cloud Run on Google Cloud.
+Amathus reads RSS feeds of some news sources, transforms them into a common format and exposes them behind a Web API.
+Written in ASP.NET Core and deployed to Cloud Run on Google Cloud.

 ## Run code locally
 Inside `Amathus.Web` folder: